eliot-akira/custom-content-shortcode/readme.txt

 ---

 * ACF [related] - Add parameters *start* and *count*
-* Add shortcode support for Beaver Themer
+* Add CCS shortcode support for Beaver Themer
+* Improve use of content filter with other plugins

 3.7.0
 ---